kitnil/guix-artwork/website/posts/packaging-tutorial.md

 0ssi1wpaf7plaswqqjwigppsg5fyh99vdlb9kzl7c9lng89ndq1i
 ```

-In this specific case that the output tells us which mirror was chosen.
+In this specific case the output tells us which mirror was chosen.
 If the result of the above command is not the same as in the above snippet,
 update your `my-hello` declaration accordingly.